quantumcoyote/CleanFreq/README.md

         the first negative frequency so 1.
 Exceptionally might want to clean a negative frequency in a transitions state, then you want to avoid displacing the transition state frequency and you select the second negative frequency. soft = Software used.
-The options are G19 and ADF
+The options are G19 and ADF for cleaning frequencies.
+G19mov and ADFmov will generate a trajectory to make movie of the selected mode.